LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 >>> days_difference(100, 99)
 -1
 ```
+These examples are more useful than having several examples
+similar to the first case.

 #### 2. **Description**: Describe what your function does.

+State the name of the function, the names of the arguments,
+and the types of variables, for both the arguments
+and the return value.

 ```python
 >>> def days_difference(day1:int, day2:int) -> int: